clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 ### 2.1.1 The column `Facility group`

-The Database contains informations about the facility type of the establishments inspected but there were too many different types of facility for us
+The Database contains informations about the facility type of the establishments inspected but there were too many different types of facility for the purpose of our project.

 ## 2.2 The Crimes in Chicago Database